pgailinas/videoqa-representation-comparison/docs/index.md

 This project investigates the following research questions:

-1. Can self-supervised autoencoder training learn compact video representations from unlabeled video data while preserving information relevant to Video Question Answering (VideoQA)?
+1. Can self-supervised autoencoder training learn compact video representations that preserve the semantic and temporal information required for downstream VideoQA?

-2. How does VideoQA performance change when reconstructed video evidence generated from learned autoencoder representations is used instead of original video evidence?
+2. How does VideoQA performance using learned autoencoder video representations compare with pretrained CLIP video representations under a common evaluation framework?

-3. What relationship exists between representation compression, reconstruction quality, and downstream VideoQA performance?
+3. How closely do representation-based VideoQA approaches perform relative to the baseline Qwen2-VL system operating directly on the original videos?

-4. How do different evidence preparation strategies affect learned representations and downstream VideoQA performance?
+4. Which NExT-QA reasoning categories (causal, temporal, and descriptive) are most affected by the choice of video representation?

-5. What relationship exists between evidence generation, reconstruction quality, and VideoQA accuracy?
+5. Does self-supervised representation learning provide a practical alternative to pretrained video representations for downstream VideoQA tasks?

-6. To what extent can evidence enhancement techniques improve downstream VideoQA performance compared to standard evidence generation methods?
+6. What insights can be gained from comparing foundation-model inference with representation-based VideoQA using identical evaluation procedures?

 ## Dataset

-The primary benchmark dataset used in this project is NExT-QA, a Video Question Answering (VideoQA) dataset designed to evaluate visual understanding and reasoning across real-world video content.
-NExT-QA contains questions that require models to reason about actions, events, temporal relationships, and contextual interactions occurring within video sequences.
+The primary benchmark dataset used in this project is **NExT-QA**, a Video Question Answering (VideoQA) benchmark designed to evaluate visual understanding and reasoning across real-world video content.
+The dataset contains questions that require models to reason about actions, events, temporal relationships, and contextual interactions occurring within video sequences.

-The dataset provides raw video files, question-answer annotations, official training, validation, and test splits, and supporting metadata that associates questions with their corresponding source videos.
+The dataset provides raw video files, multiple-choice question-answer annotations, official training, validation, and test splits, together with supporting metadata linking each question to its corresponding source video.

 The experimental dataset includes: